top of page

 After your Tarot practice, take some time to reflect on your practice.
 What insights did you gain?
 What questions or issues did the cards bring to the surface?
 How can you apply this wisdom to your life?

 Writing down your reflections can be a powerful way to process the messages you received during your Tarot practice.
-You may also want to keep a Tarot journal to track your progress and insights over time.
+You may also want to keep a Tarot journal to track your progress and insights over time and create a simple structure in your journal.
+This could be as follows:

 Tip: Writing is a great way to reflect, but so is sharing what you discover.
 Try and check in with a friend or a Tarot community to ask questions and share insights into what you have discovered in your practice so far.
 Having feedback or insight from others can help the reflections go even further.